had2020/RCMLRS/README.md

 # RCMLRS
-- Ramless - Cluster - Machine - Learning - Rust - Syntax
+- Ram - Compute - Machine - Learning - Rust - Syntax

+This was my first custom ML framework in Rust using my own tensor structure and basic gradient descent — at the time I hadn’t implemented full safety or indexing guards yet, but it marked the beginning of my exploration into safe, low-level ML in Rust.

 The code is divided into modules to make it easier to optimize and maintain, for readability.